vlavrynovych/msr/docs/user-guides/environment-variables.md

 - **Single source of truth** - All environment variable names defined in one place

 **See Also:**
-- [Complete Environment Variables Table](../reference/environment-variables) - All MSR_* variables with types and defaults
+- [Environment Variables API Reference](../api/environment-variables/) - Complete reference with detailed descriptions for all MSR_* variables
-- [EnvironmentVariables.ts Source](../../src/model/EnvironmentVariables.ts) - Enum definition with JSDoc comments
+- [EnvironmentVariables Source](../../src/model/env/index.ts) - Type union and enum definitions with JSDoc comments

 ---